 xs = np.linspace(0, np.pi*2) ys = np.sin(xs) curve = hv.Curve((xs, ys)) curve + hv.Histogram(curve)

-method is an easy way to compute a histogram from an existing Element.
-The method effectively just calls the
+.hist method is an easy way to compute a histogram from an existing Element:

-for the ‘x’ and ‘y’ dimension on each, which we then overlay and adjoin to the plot.
+Histogram for the ‘x’ and ‘y’ dimension on each, and then overlay them and adjoin to the plot.